Cacti/plugin_weathermap/README.md

 **This version is NOT production ready!**

 The location of backgrounds and object images has changed!
-The upgrade script (once written) will attempt to move these backgrounds and images to the new locations, but you may have some cleanup to do especially if you customized the locations.
+The upgrade script will attempt to move these backgrounds and images to the new locations, but you may have some cleanup to do especially if you customized the locations.

 The directories: `cacti-resources` and `editor-resources` have been removed in favor of the standard `js` and `css` folders.
+You should remove these folders after installation.

 Since the Editor has essentially no security, this version will be 100% dependent on the Cacti Security model to authorize users.

 The Overlib library dependency has been removed in this release.

+When reviewing the plugin in detail, there were so many possible enhancements that could be incorporated into the tool, but for now, it's really just to bring the Weathermap plugin fully into the Cacti 1.x and beyond.

 ------